Aegukga: Origins

-The music to "Aegukga" was composed in 1936 by An Ik-tae (1906–1965).
+The music to "Aegukga" was composed in 1935 by Ahn Eak-tai (1906–1965).
 It was customarily called the "national anthem" until it was officially established as the national anthem of South Korea after the government's foundation on August 15, 1948.

-There are theories that the lyrics were written by Yoon Chi-ho, Ahn Chang-ho, or Min Young-hwan, but none of these have been officially confirmed.
+There are theories that the lyrics were written by either Yun Ch'iho, Ahn Chang-ho, or Min Young-hwan, but the National Institute of Korean History asserts that the song's original author remains unknown.
 It was not officially designated or adopted as the national anthem by the government, but it came to be customarily called the national anthem and eventually became the song symbolizing the Republic of Korea.
-Composer Ahn Ik-tae first encountered the lyrics of "Aegukga" during the March 1st Movement in 1919.
+Composer Ahn Eak-tai first encountered the lyrics of "Aegukga" during the March 1st Movement in 1919.
 Feeling regretful that "Aegukga" was being sung to the tune of the Scottish folk song "Auld Lang Syne," also known as "The Song of Farewell," he decided that he, as a Korean, should compose its melody himself and composed "Aegukga" in 1935.

 Before the current Aegukga, the first national anthem was created during the Korean Empire era.
 After the Gabo Reform of 1894 and the establishment of the Independence association in 1896, many anthems to inspire patriotism were written in the private sector, numbering about ten.
 Although it is unclear which melodies were used, the lyrics began to be published in the Independence Newspaper.
 During this time, the Korean Empire’s national anthem was officially proclaimed, marking the first time a national anthem was formally established by the state.